ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ### 13. Mathematics of Eigenvalues and Eigen vectors
   - A- XI (Where A is the matrix, X Is lambda, I is identity matrix)
   - take the determinent of A-XI i.e. det(A-XI) = 0
-  - Solve of lambda, which wich will give the Eigen vaues
+  - Solve of lambda, which wich will give the Eigen values
   - Using Eigen values get the Eigen vector (having unit length)

 ---